-The process of placenta encapsulation has been growing at a rapid rate in the last 5 years.
+The process of placenta encapsulation has been growing at a rapid rate in the last 5+ years.
 Across the Twin Cities and beyond, all types of moms are choosing this ancient process to support themselves during the postpartum period in a natural way.
 We routinely work with moms who choose hospital birth, home birth, birth center birth, unmedicated birth, epidurals and planned cesareans.
 They all know that new parents need support in the weeks and months after having a baby and that their own placenta can offer some wonderful benefits to them when taken in capsule form.
+No longer reserved for the "crunchy mommas," this process has been adopted by the mainstream, and fast!

-At Bywater Birth, we've been encapsulating for a combined 5.5 years and we both did placenta encapsulation with our youngest children.
+At Bywater Birth, we've been encapsulating for a combined 16+ years and Anne and Aileen both did placenta encapsulation with our youngest children.
 This is our passion and it's our business.
 We take it very seriously!
 Anne is certified by the Association of Placenta Preparation Arts (www.placentaassociation.com) and our company policies and procedures are guided by the standards of this organization.
 We take safety seriously for our clients, of course, but also for ourselves.

 Here are some questions you can ask if you can't find these answers on the website of the person you are considering hiring for this service.